pnakule/ephemeral-messaging-system-aws/README.md

 - Understand how a real web application is deployed and works on AWS from start to end
-- Learn how scaling, security, HTTPS, failover, and automation work in cloud systems
+- Learn how scaling, security, HTTPS, failover, and automation work in aws cloud systems
 - Understand how different AWS services connect and work together
 - Learn AWS pricing and ways to reduce running cost